• Home

 • Limited depth for deep‑rooted crops unless built tall.

 Beginner Tip: Start with one or two raised beds rather than many.
-Use a mix of topsoil, compost, and organic matter for healthy growth.
+Use a mix of soil, compost, and organic matter for healthy growth.

 In-Ground Garden